◆ Part of Year in Kenya series · gabrielmahia.com · dearimmigrant.com

 How to read this

 Each letter is addressed to the soldier I was.
-They are written from here — Manassas, Virginia, 2026 — back to the years between enlistment and discharge.
+They are written from here — Virginia, 2026 — back to the years between enlistment and discharge.
 They are not a memoir.
 They are correspondence across time.

 Start at Letter 01.
 Follow the feed forward.
 New letters publish on the first of each month.